 What is School Direct?

 School Direct is a school-led teacher training route, where the schools who participate recruit and select their own trainees, working in partnership with accredited ITE providers such as the University of Birmingham.
-There is the expectation that trainees may go on to work within the school (or group/alliance of schools) where they received their training.
+Student teachers may go on to work within the school (or group/alliance of schools) where they received their training.

 Teachers need Qualified Teacher Status (QTS) to teach in a maintained school or non-maintained special school in England.
 When training has been completed, the University of Birmingham an accredited Initial Teacher Education provider, will inform the National College for Teaching and Leadership (NCTL) of a trainee’s course results.
 The NCTL will then send out individual QTS certificates to successful students.

 What will my timetable look like?